Half a Glass

 NZ$500.00

-To make this piece, I loosely mapped out placement then painted as I went, feeling the piece, styling and arranging the words to suit how I felt in the moment.
+To make this piece, I loosely mapped out placement then painted as I went, feeling the words, styling and arranging them to suit how I felt in the moment.
 An unusual process for me, as I tend to re-draw and re-paint until I’m happy with the result.

 The real reward has lain in observing people reading and viewing this piece of art.
-From afar it is hard to make out the words, and you’ve got to work hard to read what’s in the black dog zone.
+From afar it is hard to make out the words, the viewer needs to work to read what’s in the black dog zone.
 I’ve marvelled at the different experiences and connections people have had with this artwork.
-I hope that it helps promote and normalise discussion of the many forms of depression.
+My intention is to provide a connection point, promote and normalise discussion of mental health, even when things can be isolating, we share a common humanity and similar thoughts.

 DIMENSIONS: 1,000mm x 1,000mm (wxh), 36mm deep